top of page

 Confidence and self-esteem

-Within our first telephone contact, we will explore what you would like to gain from counselling and whether we both feel we are a good fit for each other.
+Within our first telephone contact, we will explore what you would like to gain from counselling and whether we feel we are a good fit for each other.

 'The kind of caring that the client-centered therapist desires to achieve is a gullible caring, in which clients are accepted as they say they are, not with a lurking suspicion in the therapist's mind that they may, in fact, be otherwise.
 This attitude is not stupidity on the therapist's part; it is the kind of attitude that is most likely to lead to trust, to further self-exploration, and to the correction of false statements as trust deepens.' - Carl Rogers